EDR23/EDR-VAULT/README.md

 EDR-Vault uses standard FTP for cloud backups.
 We recommend **[ftpgrid.com](https://ftpgrid.com)** — free FTP hosting, no credit card needed.

 1. Sign up at [https://ftpgrid.com](https://ftpgrid.com)
-2. Note your host, port, username and password
+2. Note your host, port, username and password and the remote path.
+3. For the remote path use /backup it creates by default this remote path  if you are using ftpgrid as provided.
-3. Enter those details in **Settings → FTP Configuration**
+4. Enter those details in **Settings → FTP Configuration**

 ### 6. Language
 Go to **Settings → Language** to switch between **English** and **Español**.
 The entire UI switches instantly — no restart needed.